-However, after a little over a year, it gave up.
-Without any sign, it randomly cut power to the mount for a couple seconds here and there, until eventually began completely shutting off a few days later.
-We were really devastated when it happened because we drove an hour out, spent 45 minutes setting everything up, and were in a good mood to start imaging when our power source decided to stab us in the back.
+However, it gave up after a year without indication.
+Without a sign or alert, the power source would random flicker on and off which impacted our imaging session, and a few days later it completely shut off.
+We were devastated when it happened because it happened after we drove an hour away and set up everything.
+We were in a good mood until we realized our power source decided to stab us in the back.
 Et tu, jump starter?

-Overall, we liked having this battery with us on the field, and we did not have to worry about any extra cables or clamps during our beginner phase.
+Overall, we liked having this battery with us on the field.
+We didn't have to worry about any extra cables or clamps during our beginner phase.
 We'd certainly do it differently if we started now.

-After the death of our jump starter, we purchased a Deep Cycle Battery to take the next step into this hobby, and we needed more power for some new accessories.
+After the death of our jump starter, we purchased a Deep Cycle Battery which leveled up our imaging capabitlities, but also gave us the power we needed for new accessories.

-If, like us, you are not familiar with electricity and batteries in general, a deep cycle battery can be a scary purchase.
-The thing looks like a brick, there are no USB or cigarette lighter plugs, there isn't an extra tiny light or even a decent handle to conveniently carry it around… Why would you need this, let alone wan it for your setup?
-Well, mainly because this brick is powerful.
+If, like us, you are not familiar with electricity and batteries in general, a deep-cycle battery can be a scary purchase.
+The thing looks like a brick, there are no USB or cigarette lighter plugs, there isn't a tiny light or even a decent handle to conveniently carry it around… Why would you need this, let alone wan it for your setup?
+Well, mainly because this "brick" is powerful.

 Why is it annoying?

-As we said, it lacks a single handle on the battery's case, so you will need to carry it with both hands by two small handles.
+As we mentioned, there's no single-hand way to carry this battery, so you will need to carry it around with both hands by the small handles on its sides.

-You will also need to purchase an extra cable to utilize it since it does not come with a cigarette lighter port or any accessories for that matter.
+Here's the annoying part - you will need to purchase an extra cable to use it.
+It does not come with a cigarette lighter port or any accessories for that matter.
 You will need to buy a cigarette lighter to clamps adapter.
-With this cable you can attach the clamps to the battery, and use the cigarette lighter port end to connect to your mount's cigarette lighter cable to power it on.
+With this cable, you can attach the clamps to the battery, and plug in the cigarette lighter end to your mount's port to connect the power and turn it on.

-Yes, you could play with electrical wires and build your own case to have plugs directly on the battery case, but as we said, we will assume you are not familiar with working on batteries.
+Yes, you could play with electrical wires and build your own case to have plugs directly on the battery case, but as we said, we assume you are not familiar with working on batteries.
 It could be life-threatening to do a DIY, so know the risk before jumping into it.

 Why is it safe?

 Once plugged in, the battery will last you many, many hours before dying.
-You can't image deep sky objects after sunrise, but if you could, this battery would allow you to continue.
-Deep Cycle batteries are also known for lasting many years, as long as you charge them properly and do not leave them without a charge for too long.
-If you decide to take a break from Astrophotography, make sure the battery does not just sit in the garage cold and alone for months, or it will affect its life expectancy.
+You can't image deep-sky objects after sunrise, but if you could, this battery would allow you to continue.
+Deep Cycle batteries are known to last years, as long as you charge them properly and do not leave them without a charge for too long.
+If you take a break from Astrophotography, ensure the battery does not just sit in the garage cold and alone for months, or it will affect its life expectancy.